ST. PAUL'S

 Programs Supported by Your Donations

 For more than 150 years, St. Paul’s has been a lifeline for those who need it the most - first for orphaned children and today for older adults in need of care, regardless of their financial resources.
-These residents are able to continue to receive the same quality care and services at St. Paul’s because of the support of generous donors.
+These residents are able to continue to receive the same quality care and services at St. Paul’s because of the support of generous donors like you.

 Needs that Cannot beMet without Your Help